 When it’s time for school budget cuts, extracurricular clubs and activities often get the short end of the stick.
-This trend demands an important question: what is the true value of extracurricular activities?
+Nobody would argue that these programs aren’t important, but can we prove the true value of extracurricular activities?

-From academic achievement to personal well-being, here are the 3 biggest ways that extracurricular activities, teams, and clubs make a lifelong impact on the development of young people.
+From academic achievement to personal well-being, here are the 3 biggest ways that extracurricular activities make a lifelong impact on young people.

 Whether you are sneaking past your opponent’s Queen with a sly Rook to A4, nailing the high E in your second act ballad, or juking a defender out of their moonboots, the obvious value of extracurricular activities is that they are “fun.”
 While administrators won't be shutting down activities in the name of “anti-fun,” some may argue that kids should be putting their limited time towards pursuits that more directly support academic and professional growth.

 Considering budgetary limitations and time constraints, is the chess club really all that important?
 Would it be that big of a deal if the high school spring musical was cancelled?
 Does the Tuesday afternoon football scrimmage actually matter?

 Research points to yes.
 Not only do extracurricular activities bring the fun factor, studies indicate that they lay a strong foundation for success later in life.
 Extracurriculars are credited with improving young students’ engagement in school, academic achievement, personal well-being, and beyond.
 Here’s a quick overview on the impact of extracurricular activities and our take on why extracurriculars are worth fighting for.